 Ask a librarian

-Click here to access the Library’s research guide.
+Click here to access the Library’s research guides.
 Each guide focuses on a subject (ex.
 Journalism, Business Resources), class or set of skills (ex.
 Finding and Using Images, Statistics).
-They provide links and descriptions of selected resources in the Library and online.
-They are useful for beginning your research.

 How to find and use scholarly articles

 - LSC Finding Articles (Pt 1): Database Basics

 - LSC Finding Articles (Pt 2): Selecting a Database

 - LSC Finding Articles (Pt 3): Search Strategies